-Adult Program Evaluation Full Service Partnership Programs Program Goal Outcome ACT Supportive Communitive Services Reduce mental health and substance abuse symptoms resulting in reduced utilization Maintain the percent of clients that become incarcerated per quarter at X% or less.
-10% 3% of involuntary care and emergency rooms for mental health and physical health problems Maintain the average quarterly percentage of psychiatric inpatient admissions at X% or less.
-5% 3% Maintain the percent of clients hospitalized for physical health reasons per quarter at X% or less.
-10% 4% Maintain the average quarterly percentage of emergency room visits for physical health care at X% or less.
-15% 10% Assist clients in their mental health recovery process and with developing the skills necessary to lead independent, Reduce homelessness by maintaining the percent of clients with stable/permanent housing (i.e., were not evicted or lost housing) at X% or more.
-93% 95% healthy and productive lives in the community Maintain client life skills needed to participate in purposeful activity and increase quality of life: ✓ Maintain the percent of clients employed, enrolled in school or training, actively participating in groups, or volunteering at X% or more.
-20% 20% ✓ X% of clients will demonstrate improvement in their level of recovery, as measured by increased scores on the Milestones of Recovery Scale (MORS).
+Adult Program Evaluation Full Service Partnership Program ms Program Goal Outcome ACT Supportive Communitive Services Reduce mental health and substance abuse symptoms resulting in reduced utilization of Maintain the percent of clients that become incarcerated per quarter at X% or less.
+10% =<5% involuntary care and emergency rooms for mental health and physical health problems Maintain the average quarterly percentage of psychiatric inpatient admissions at 5% or less. =<5% =<5% physical health problems Maintain the percent of clients hospitalized for physical health reasons per quarter at X% or less.
+10% =<5% Maintain the average quarterly percentage of emergency room visits for physical health care at X% or less.
+15% 10% Assist clients in their mental health recovery process and with developing the skills necessary to lead independent, healthy and Reduce homelessness by maintaining the percent of clients with stable/permanent housing (i.e., were not evicted or lost housing) at X% or more.
+93% 95% productive lives in the community Maintain client life skills needed to participate in purposeful activity and increase quality of life: ✓ Maintain the percent of clients employed, enrolled in school or training, actively participating in groups, or volunteering at X% or more.
+20% 20% ✓ X% of clients will maintain or improve their level of recovery, as measured by increased scores on the Milestones of Recovery Scale (MORS).
 80% 80% ✓ Maintain the quarterly percentage of clients transitioning to a higher level of care due to psychiatric conditions at X% or lower.
-10% 10% ✓ Maintain the quarterly number of clients graduating to a lower level of care at X. 3 3
+10% 10% ✓ Maintain the quarterly number of clients graduating to a lower level of care at 5% or less. =<5% =<5%

-Should reported data indicate a significant variance between target measures and performance, Behavioral Wellness and Contractor shall meet to discuss the reasons for the variance, and adopt a plan of correction, if indicated.
+^{}Should reported data indicate a significant variance between target measures and performance, Behavioral Wellness and Contractor shall meet to discuss the reasons for the variance, and adopt a plan of correction, if indicated.